-Ghana is possibly the safest and most welcoming country in Africa, and on this birdwatching and culture tour, you will be benefitting from the expertise of our award-winning guides.
-These local specialists will open doors and offer experiences that will enable you in this Ghana bird watching to see what daily life is like for the people living in this fascinating country.
-Our guides are experts in not only the culture and history of Ghana but also its nature - birds, butterflies and all the many forms of its diverse wildlife.
+Ghana is possibly the safest and most welcoming country in Africa, and on this culture and birding tour in Ghana you will benefit from the expertise of our award-winning guides.
+These local specialists offer experiences that will enable you in this Ghana bird watching to see what daily life is like for the people living in this fascinating country.
+Our guides are experts not only in the culture and history of Ghana but also its nature - birds, butterflies and other diverse wildlife.